RFC 6189: ZRTP je konečne štandardný!

 The most referenced crypto security guru, Philip Zimmermann and Bruce Schneier, was the 1st to talk about Snake Oil Encryption:

-Snake Oil by Philip Zimmermann
+Snake Oil Philip Zimmermann

-Snake Oil by Bruce Schneier
+Snake Oil Bruce Schneier

 So, how to spot snake oil security products?